psychemedia/island-storynotes/nurseries_of_vice_notes.md

 Owing to the severity of the weather, our poor would have fared badly had it not been for the liberality of the wealthy.
 As it is, coals, bread, and other comforts have been distributed among the necessitous, and an intimation given that whilst the cold continued the wants of the needy would not be forgotten nor disregarded.

-During the week we have had fresh areivals of recruits for Parkhurst Barracke, and several hundred soldiers of different regiments have left for Portsmouth *en route* for the Crimea, all of whom wore a cheerful countenance and did not appear at all depressed at leaving England; but on the contrary, they cheered lustily, and vowed they would give a good account oft the Russians if they should have the good luck to meet them.
+During the week we have had fresh arrivals of recruits for Parkhurst Barracke, and several hundred soldiers of different regiments have left for Portsmouth *en route* for the Crimea, all of whom wore a cheerful countenance and did not appear at all depressed at leaving England; but on the contrary, they cheered lustily, and vowed they would give a good account oft the Russians if they should have the good luck to meet them.

 ---